gocept/zconfig_watchedfile/README.txt

 (formatter, dateformat, level) and the parameters of `WatchedFileHandler`_ (mode, encoding, delay).

-This package is compatible with Python version 2.6 and 2.7.
+This package is compatible with Python version 2.7.

 .. _`WatchedFileHandler`: http://docs.python.org/2/library/logging.handlers.html#watchedfilehandler